git-town/git-town/CONTRIBUTING.md

 ## Debugging

-To see the output of the Git commands run in tests, you can either set the `DEBUG_COMMANDS` environment variable while running your specs:
+To see the output of the Git commands run in tests, you can set the `DEBUG_COMMANDS` environment variable while running your specs:

 ```bash